 Genachowski has told news media that he expects the first deployments will most likely be broadband wireless networks covering university or corporate campuses.

 Although TV stations completed the transition to digital in June 2009, there has been heavy push-back from some industries because of possible interference.
 The FCC actually voted to allow transmission over white spaces almost two years ago, but the vote on Thursday implements new rules to minimize possible interference.

 Trials in the Field

 For instance, TV stations, theaters, karaoke bars, and wireless-microphone companies have expressed concern that transmissions over white spaces could interfere with their signals.
-Among other things, mobile wireless devices will need to avoid specific frequencies for given locations, and some areas that are heavy wireless-microphone users, such as New York City's theater district, will be off limits.
+Among other things, wireless devices will need to avoid specific frequencies for given locations, and some areas that are heavy wireless-microphone users, such as New York City's theater district, will be off limits.

 A test site in Wilmington, N.C., has successfully used white-spaces transmissions for EPA monitoring of wetland areas surrounding the city, which couldn't be as easily done with other technologies.
 Officials have said a full implementation will save the city $100,000 because of the need for fewer towers to cover the area.

 In Logan, Ohio, Spectrum Bridge and Google have demonstrated Wi-Fi and WiMAX applications over white spaces for communications in a hospital, as well as for emergency vehicles, and a trial in rural Claudville, Va., has demonstrated broadband Internet access.